gdlc/STAT_COMP/HANDOUTS/CROSSVALIDATION.md

 $$R^2(\hat{\mathbf{\beta}})=\frac{(\mathbf{y}-\mathbf{X}\hat{\mathbf{\beta}})'(\mathbf{y}-\mathbf{X}\hat{\mathbf{\beta}})}{(\mathbf{y}-\mathbf{\bar{y}})'(\mathbf{y}-\mathbf{\bar{y}})}$$

-The predictive ability of a model depends on two main factors:
+The predictive ability of a model (e.g., the prediction R-squared) depends on two main factors:

-  - The proportion of variance of the outcome that the model explains in the population (i.e., if we knew the population effects), and,
+  - The proportion of variance of the outcome that the model explains in the population (i.e., if we knew the population effects, $R^2_0$), and,
-  - The accuracy of the estimated effects which largely depend on sample size and the number of effects that we need to estimate.
+  - The accuracy of the estimated effects (i.e., how good $\hat{\mathbf{\beta}}$ is as an estimate of $\mathbf{\beta}$.
+The accuracy of the estimated effects depend on sample size and the number of effects that we need to estimate mainly.

-The first factor depends on the joint distribution of the outcome and the predictors; this distribution defines population effects and the proportion of variance of the response variable that can be explained by predictors.
-The second factor, however, depends on sample size, the estimation procedure, and other factos that may affect the accuracy of estimated effects.
-The mean-squared error of estimates (MSE=E[(b-bHat)^2]) in turn depends on the variance of estimates and the squared of the bias, specifically MSE(bHat)=Variance+Sq.-Bias.
-Unbiased estimators (e.g., OLS, method of moments) often have large sampling variance; thus, to obtain accurate estimates one needs  to adequately balance bias and variance.
-Some bias can be tolerated if the resulting estimate has considerably lower variance than a competing unbiased estimator.

 #### 1) Estimating out-of-sample prediction accuracy

 The average squared prediction error (PMSE) is defined as `PMSE=mean((y-yHat)^2)`.
 This statistic depends on both the variance of the data and how well prediction fit the data.
 The proportion of variance explained by predictions can be defined as `PVE=(MSy-PMSE)/MSEy`, where `MSy=mean((y-mean(y))^2)`.
 We can use either `PMSE` or `R2` to asses prediction accuracy.
 But, recall, our focus is on out-of sample prediction accuracy; thus, we need to estimate these quantities using data that was not used to fit the model.
 A standard approach for doing this is to partition the data into training and testing data sets.
 We fit them model to the training data and evaluate `PMSE` or `PVE` in the testing set.
 The following example illustrates this using the [wages](https://github.com/gdlc/STAT_COMP/blob/master/wages.txt) data set.

 ```r